kimruddock/pawelgrzybek.github.io/_drafts/2016-08-31-top-picks-2016-august.md

 [https://css-tricks.com/use-webpagetest-api/](https://css-tricks.com/use-webpagetest-api/)

 Eduardo Bouças published very helpful article on CSS-Tricks.
-ALl that you need to know to master WebPageTest and it's API.
-Even if you are not interested in using very advanced features that API comes with, first few chapters  are amazing introduction to graps a concept of this fantastic tool.
+All that you need to know to master WebPageTest and it's API.
+Even if you are not interested in using very advanced features that API comes with, first few chapters are amazing introduction to grasp a concept of this fantastic tool.

 - - -